-An in-depth look at how long it takes SaaS companies to see results from content marketing (that other businesses interested in establishing a content marketing strategy can learn from too!)
+An in-depth look at how long it takes to see content marketing results for your SaaS business.

 Content marketing has become so universal in recent years that some pundits are suggesting we just call it marketing.
 The model of finding new customers by publishing and promoting relevant content has proven itself over time to be effective and efficient.
-As many as 42 percent of B2B companies now say that their content marketing efforts are yielding real, quantifiable results—a dramatic surge in satisfaction and effectiveness ratings from last year.
+As many as 42 percent of B2B companies now say that their content marketing efforts are yielding real, quantifiable results.
 Businesses are getting smarter with their content strategies, and as a result, they’re seeing more success.
 However, there remains a large contingent of marketers who are unsure whether their content marketing efforts are paying off.

 All of this begs the question: How long?
 How long is it reasonable to wait before pulling the plug on the experiment?
 At what point should you be able to expect tangible results?